Third Point Investors Ltd - Weekly Estimate Net Asset Value - May 2023

 Publication of Weekly Estimate Net Asset Value

-The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 10thMay 2023is:
+The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 17thMay 2023is:

 The MTD performance figures are calculated by reference to the previous estimated month end NAV or, if published, the previous month end confirmed NAV including the effect of leverage employed and any dividends or shares cancelled.
 The YTD performance figures are calculated by reference to the NAV at the end of the last calendar year including the effect of leverage employed any dividends or shares cancelled.